zyoNe-cell/Nested_Kernel/README.md

-# CSE 536: Assignment 3: User-Level Thread Management
+# CSE 536: Assignment 4: Trap and Emulate Virtualization

 Please refer to the handout on Canvas.